■ Living Clinical Ledger

 What Is Psychedelic Integration Therapy?

-Joseph LaFleur, LICSW, C-PATP — a Certified Psychedelic-Assisted Therapy Provider — leads our integration practice with over 20 years of clinical experience and specialized training in psychedelic-informed therapeutic approaches.
-Integration therapy is available remotely throughout DC, Maryland, Virginia, New Jersey, and New York, with limited in-person sessions at our Washington DC office.
+Joseph LaFleur, LICSW, C-PATP, leads our integration practice.
+He is a Certified Psychedelic-Assisted Therapy Provider with over 20 years of clinical experience.
+Integration therapy is available remotely throughout DC, Maryland, Virginia, New Jersey, and New York.
+Limited in-person sessions are available at our Washington DC office.

 The Core Purpose of Integration